paulranjan694/whiteboard/README.md

 # WhiteBoard

-An JS web app used to write in whiteboard and latter anyone can download his/her notes as image.
+An JS web app used to write in whiteboard and later anyone can download his/her notes as image.

 ## Tech Used